Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore7/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support for the ASP.NET Core 7.0.11;
+   Added support for the ASP.NET Core 7.0.12.
-   2. Improved a message text of the “Unable to find the required services” error.

    =============
    DOCUMENTATION